svenvc/docs/neo/neo-unicode.md

 Normalization is needed to properly compare strings.
 There are different normalization forms, NFC, NFD, NFKC and NFKD, each with specific rules.

-NeoUnicodeNormalizer is a first and simplified implementation of this operation.
+**NeoUnicodeNormalizer** is a first and simplified implementation of this operation, using the Unicode Character Database.

     NeoUnicodeNormalizer new decomposeString: 'les élèves Français'.
     NeoUnicodeNormalizer new composeString: 'les e´le`ves Franc ̧is'.